Section 00 Charter

 Referendum petitions must be filed within 30 days after adoption by the Council of the Ordinance sought to be reconsidered.

 00.10.03.05 Time for Filing Initiative Petitions

-The petitioners' committee shall have 30 days from the filing of the affidavit with the Clerk to cause the petition to be signed by at least 5% of the total number of qualified voters registered to vote at the last Town election.
+The petitioners' committee shall have 30 days from the filing of the affidavit with the Clerk to cause the petition to be signed by at least 5% of the total number of qualified voters registered to vote at the last Municipal election.

 00.10.03.06 Failure to Secure Necessary Signatures

-Should fewer qualified voters than required by the Charter sign the petition in the specified time, the petition shall have no further force or effect, and all proceedings theron shall be terminated.
+Should fewer qualified voters than required by the Charter sign the petition in the specified time, the petition shall have no further force or effect, and all proceedings thereon shall be terminated.
 In the case of initiative, a request to initiate the same ordinance may not be accepted by the Clerk until 120 days after the expiration of the previous filing period.

 00.10.04 Procedure After Filing

 Within 20 days after the petition is filed, the Clerk shall complete a certificate as to its sufficiency, specifying if it is insufficient, the particulars wherein it is defective and shall promptly send a copy of the certificate to the petitioners' committee by mail.
 A petition certified insufficient for lack of the required number of valid signatures may be amended once if a petitioners' committee files a notice of intention to amend it with the Clerk within two days after receiving the copy of the certificate and files a supplementary petition upon additional papers within ten days after receiving the copy of such certificate.
 Such supplementary petition shall comply with the requirements of sections 00.10.03.02, 00.10.03.03, 00.10.03.05 and 00.10.03.06, and within five days after it is filed the Clerk shall complete a certificate as